 Many people build home pages as a hobby, purely for their own personal development.
 Others build them to promote business, social, cultural, humanitarian, or business objectives.

-Knowledge of web page development can help you in your career.
-Many businesses today have their own corporate Intranet sites, which are simply internal Internet systems used to share corporate information.
+Knowledge of website development can help you in your career.
+Many businesses today have their own internal Intranet sites, which are simply internal Internet systems used to share corporate information.
 The ability to communicate electronically is a valuable skill to employers.

 There is also potential for generating income from the web pages you develop.
-This is done by publishing interesting pages that attract large numbers of visitors and then selling advertising space, goods or services from those pages.
+This is done by publishing interesting content that attract large numbers of visitors.
+You then allocate space on your web pages for third-party advertising.

-Judging by the vast number of home pages that contain little more than the builder's name, age, and a photograph of the family cat, it would appear that many web page developers have not clearly defined their objectives!
+Judging by the large number of websites that contain little useful content, it would appear that many web developers have not clearly defined their objectives!